isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-ftp/chapter3.md

 ## <a name="nxd_ftp_client_connect"></a>nxd_ftp_client_connect

-Connettersi a un server FTP con supporto IPv6
+Connessione a un server FTP con supporto IPv6

 ### <a name="prototype"></a>Prototipo